-We conclude this section by saying that the behavior of the frequency and the size of price changes supports the pass-through of costs shocks to prices prices predicted by the menu cost model of price adjustment.
-In "normal" times with small shocks, the frequency and the size of price changes are consistent with the simulations for $\pi = 0.25$ and $\delta = 0.01$ in section 3.5, supporting the choice of parameter values for ψ/B and π/σ used in the simulations.
-The frequency of price decreases of 0.073 and the fact that the size of price increases and decreases implies that idiosyncratic firm shocks are important.
-The expected duration of prices, computed as $(\lambda^+ + \lambda^-)^{-1}$, is 3.2 months supporting the importance of price rigidities.
-For the episodes that we interpret as large unanticipated cost shocks, the frequency and the size of price adjustment react as the theory predicts with large increases in the size and in the frequency of price increases and with no discernible effects on these variables for the case of price decreases.
-This leads us to conjecture that the fast pass-through of costs to prices, predicted by the theory but hard to estimate in our dataset, is likely to be present in the data.
+We conclude this section by saying that the behavior of the frequency and of the size of price changes supports the passthrough of costs shocks to prices predicted by the menu-cost model of price adjustment.
+In "normal" times with small shocks, the frequency and the size of price changes are consistent with the simulations for $\pi = 0.25$ and $\delta = 0.01$ in subsection 2.5, thus supporting the choice of parameter values for ψ/B and π/σ used in the simulations.
+The frequency of price decreases of 0.073 and the fact that the size of price increases and decreases imply that idiosyncratic firm shocks are important.
+The expected duration of prices, computed as $(\lambda^{+} + \lambda^{-})^{-1}$, is 3.2 months, thus supporting the importance of price rigidities.
+For the episodes that we interpret as large unanticipated cost shocks, the frequency and the size of price adjustments react as the theory predicts with large increases in the size and in the frequency of price increases, and with no discernible effects on these variables for the case of price decreases.
+This leads us to conjecture that the fast passthrough of costs to prices, predicted by the theory but hard to estimate in our dataset, is likely to be present in the data.